ibm-cloud-docs/assistant/information-security.md

 - If you are using a custom application, for each API `/message` request, set the `X-Watson-Learning-Opt-Out` header parameter to `true`.

   For more information, see [Data collection](https://cloud.ibm.com/apidocs/assistant/assistant-v2#data-collection){: external}.
-- If you are using the Web Chat integration, add the `learningOptOut` parameter to the script that you embed in your web page, and set it to `true`.
+- If you are using the web chat integration, add the `learningOptOut` parameter to the script that you embed in your web page, and set it to `true`.

   For more information, see [Configuration](https://integrations.us-south.assistant.watson.cloud.ibm.com/web/developer-documentation/api-configuration){: external}.